microsoft/Application-Insights-Workbooks/Documentation/Visualizations/Graph.md

+> [!NOTE]
+> This documentation for Azure workbooks is now located at: https://learn.microsoft.com/en-us/azure/azure-monitor/visualize/workbooks-graph-visualizations
+> Please **do not** edit this file.
+All up-to-date information is in the new location and documentation should only be updated there.

 # Graph Visualization

 Workbooks supports visualizing arbitrary graphs based on data from logs to show the relationships between monitoring entities.